RiscadoA/riscadoa.com/_portfolio/evolution-simulator.md

     text: "Author"
 ---

-Immediatelly after finishing my gravity simulator project, I decided to start another toy project in TypeScript, WebGL, HTML and CSS.
+Immediately after finishing my gravity simulator project, I decided to start another toy project in TypeScript, WebGL, HTML and CSS.
 I had already played around with genetic algorithms when I was younger, but it was a long time ago and I felt like revisiting that topic, so I started working on this project.